 The cabins were built using local stone and lumber, complementing their natural surroundings.
 Hand-hewn beams, heart of pine floors and chinking between the logs give the homes their own special character.

 Updated in recent years, all of the cabins come fully furnished with everything you need for a weekend of adventure, The one-bedroom cottage my husband and I shared this spring included new bathroom fixtures, kitchen cabinets and appliances.
 The furnishings aren't fancy, but the view of the surrounding mountains more than makes up for it.

 HVAC systems make the cabins comfortable any time of year.
 In cooler weather, guests will love warming up in the den in front of the original stone fireplace; in the summer, the screened porch offers an inviting spot to kick back and soak in the fresh mountain air.

-Each of the one-, two- and three-bedroom cabins is furnished with bath and bed linens, basic cooking and eating utensils, an automatic coffee maker and microwave.
-Nightly rates range from $95 to $250 depending on the size of the cabin and the day of the week.
+Each of the one-, two- and three-bedroom cabins come with bath and bed linens, basic cooking and eating utensils, an automatic coffee maker and microwave.